sendjainabhi/tap-automation/README.md

 ## Purpose

-This automation is designed to build a Tanzu Application Platform 1.5.x single cluster instances on all AWS services i.e EKS , ECR , Route53 etc.
+This automation is designed to build following

+* Tanzu Application Platform 1.5.x single cluster instances on all AWS services i.e EKS , ECR , Route53 etc.

+* Tanzu Application Platform 1.5.x single cluster full profile on AWS eks .

+* AWS VPC terraform for Tanzu Mission Control AWS EKS LCM.

+### TAP 1.5.x single cluster instances on all AWS services
 Specifically, this automation will build:
 - a aws VPC (internet facing)
 - 1 EKS clusters named as tap-full and associated security IAM roles and groups and nodes into aws.
 - Install Tanzu Application Platform full profile on eks clusters.
 - Install Tanzu Application Platform sample demo app.

+### AWS VPC terraform for Tanzu Mission Control AWS EKS LCM
+Specifically, this automation will build an internet facing aws VPC and a jumpbox ec2 instance for TMC provisioned EKS and its LCM.

 ## AWS resources matrix